-Genetic studies over the past 20 years have identified over 100 genes that contribute to the development of autism, though many of these genes also are implicated in other mental health and developmental conditions as well.1-3 This number is growing rapidly, and it is likely that over 1,000 genes that make smaller contributions to the development of autism will also be identified in the future.2-14 At present, the known functions of these genes converge on biological processes that are important for neurogenesis (the development of neurons) and synapse formation and communication.
-However, much remains to be learned about the molecular mechanisms that may lead to observable characteristics of autism.
+Genetic studies over the past 20 years have identified over 100 genes that contribute to the development of autism, though many of these genes also are implicated in other mental health and developmental conditions.1-3 This number is growing rapidly, and it is likely that over 1,000 genes that make smaller contributions to the development of autism will also be identified in the future.2-14 At present, the known functions of some of these genes converge on biological processes that are important for neurogenesis (the development of neurons) and synapse formation and function.
+However, much more remains to be learned about the molecular mechanisms that may lead to observable characteristics of autism.

-The discovery of gene mutations that cause single-gene disorders that often have autism as one component (such as tuberous sclerosis complex, Rett syndrome, Fragile X syndrome, and Phelan McDermid syndrome) and the large number of rare spontaneous or de novo mutations that contribute to autism have enabled scientists to explore the biological effects of specific proteins and molecular pathways in cellular and animal model experiments.
-This has led to an explosion of research examining how these mutations alter the biology of cells and investigating their effects on neural circuitry and behavior.
-However, given that autism involves distinctly human characteristics, studies using animal models may not accurately reflect differences in human biology associated with changes in cognition or communication.
-Therefore, better preclinical models are needed to bridge the evolutionary gap between model organisms and humans.
+The discovery of genetic variants that cause single-gene disorders that often have autism as one component (such as tuberous sclerosis complex, Rett syndrome, Fragile X syndrome, and Phelan McDermid syndrome) and the large number of rare spontaneous or de novo mutations that contribute to autism have enabled scientists to explore the biological effects of specific molecular pathways in cellular and animal model experiments.
+This has led to rapid growth in research toward understanding how these variants alter the biology of cells and impact neural circuitry and behavior.
+One of the challenges of cellular and animal model research, however, is that sometimes model systems cannot fully replicate the complexity of cognitive or behavioral characteristics observed in humans.

-The ability to take skin or blood cells from people on the autism spectrum, create induced pluripotent stem cells (iPSCs), and differentiate these cells into neurons have enabled the study of neural function at the cellular level.
-This technology allows scientists to compare how iPSCs derived from autistic individuals differ from those derived from neurotypical individuals and study the effects of genetic mutations in human brain cells in addition to commonly used transgenic animal models.
-As CRISPR gene editing technology becomes more developed, more high-throughput pooled CRISPR screens will also be possible as a means of identifying and validating the relevance of genetic mutations to autism.
-However, experiments involving patient-derived iPSCs are often of small sample sizes, and variability and genetic heterogeneity in derived cells can make interpretation of results difficult.
-While more homogenized cell lines can mediate some of the challenges with discerning more subtle phenotypes across varied genetic backgrounds, the generalizability of these results will need further investigation and validation.
-A strategy for identifying relevant molecular phenotypes in iPSCs from the much more common idiopathic autism also remains a daunting task.
-Sample sizes for these studies are very limited, and varied methodologies across different studies make reproducibility difficult.
-These are challenges that need to be overcome with larger samples and better powered analyses.
+The ability to take skin or blood cells from people on the autism spectrum, create induced pluripotent stem cells (iPSCs), and differentiate these cells into neurons has enabled advances in the study of neural function at the cellular level in various health conditions, including autism.
+This technology allows scientists to compare how iPSCs derived from autistic individuals differ from those derived from neurotypical individuals on the cellular and molecular level ^{15, 16}, as well as to compare differences between cells derived from animal models with introduced autism-related genes (transgenic animal models) and those without any genetic alterations.17 As CRISPR gene editing technology continues to advance, more high-throughput pooled CRISPR screens^{18, 19} will also be possible as a means of identifying and validating the relevance of genetic variants to autism.
+While patient-derived iPSCs are creating new opportunities in autism genetic research, small sample sizes, and variability and genetic heterogeneity of derived cells remain challenges in this research.
+To date, it has been easier to interpret results in iPSCs derived from patients with autism related to known genetic causes.
+Identifying cellular phenotypes among iPSCs derived from individuals whose autism does not have a known cause has been more challenging.
+Larger sample sizes and better powered analyses may be helpful in overcoming these limitations.

 iPSCs also make it possible to grow brain organoids, which are clumps of brain tissue partially organized to have some features of the human brain.
-These partially matured "mini-brains" can be grown in a culture dish and can be used to enable the study of the early development of brain structures that occurs in utero, as well as the cellular and circuit abnormalities related to autism-liked mutations.20-24 However, these in vitro studies will introduce a number of variables related to culture conditions, and deliberate actions will be required to evaluate reproducibility.
+These partially matured "mini-brains" can be grown in a laboratory and can be used to enable the study of the early development of brain structures that occurs in utero, as well as the cellular and neural circuit abnormalities related to autism-linked variants.20-24 However, careful attention needs to be given to ensuring that variables related to cell-culture conditions do not affect the reproducibility of results.